 Peace and security are necessary components of human life for growth and development to take place.
-However, there are certain parts of the world that have been plagued by war, crime and general unrest leading to the suffering of innocent civilians caught in the cross-fires.
+However, there are certain parts of the world that have been plagued by war, crime and general unrest leading to the suffering of innocent civilians caught in the cross-fires with the antecedent of increased violent crime rates.
 Some of these countries in question have had repeated spells of violence over time with a resultant spiking of crime rate while others have had a prolonged, non-stop history of violence.
-In most cases, it is the innocent children and civilians who lose their lives and even tourists and visitors are that survive each day, live to tell of the gruesomeness they survived because with violence comes crime which is one most important singular factor that makes a country very dangerous.
+In most cases, it is the innocent children and civilians who lose their lives and even tourists and visitors that survive each day, live to tell of the gruesomeness they survived because with violence comes crime which is one most important singular factor that makes a country very dangerous.
 Below is a list of most dangerous countries with crime rates fueled by violence.

-Most Dangerous Countries With The Highest Crime Rates
+Most Dangerous Countries With The Highest Violent Crime Rates

 This country has come to be known as the terrorism headquarters of the world, being the hiding place of the world’s most feared terrorist groups namely Al-Qaeda and Taliban.
 The operations of these terrorist groups are conducted here making the country the subject of the deadly consequences of war against terror.
 This has put the country’s peace at stake and innocent civilians are forced to bear the brunt.